Group dynamics: Contact hypothesis (intergroup contact theory)

 In 1954, Gordon Allport suggested that by promoting contact between groups, prejudice can be reduced.
 Further, he suggested four optimal conditions for contact: equal status between the groups in the situation; common goals; intergroup cooperation; and the support of authorities, law, or customs.
 Since then, over 500 studies have been done on prejudice reduction under variations of the contact hypothesis, and a meta-analytic review suggests overall support for its efficacy.
 In some cases, even without the four optimal conditions outlined by Allport, prejudice between groups can be reduced.

 Superordinate identities

 Under the contact hypothesis, several models have been developed.
-A number of these models utilize a superordinate identity to reduce prejudice.
-That is, a more broadly defined, ‘umbrella’ group/identity that includes the groups that are in conflict.
+A number of these models utilize a superordinate identity to reduce prejudice: that is, a more broadly defined, umbrella group or identity that includes the groups that are in conflict.
 By emphasizing this superordinate identity, individuals in both subgroups can share a common social identity.
-For example, if there is conflict between White, Black, and Latino students in a high school, one might try to emphasize the ‘high school’ group/identity that students share to reduce conflict between the groups.
+For example, if there is conflict between White, Black, and Latino students in a high school, one might try to emphasize the high school group/identity that students share to reduce conflict between the groups.
 Models utilizing superordinate identities include the common ingroup identity model, the ingroup projection model, the mutual intergroup differentiation model, and the ingroup identity model.
-Similarly, "recategorization" is a broader term used by Gaertner et al. to describe the strategies aforementioned.
+Similarly, recategorization is a broader term used by Gaertner et al. to describe the strategies aforementioned.